 Typical temperatures to be expected during this photography tour: Min 30°F , Max 90°F. The expected average relative humidity is 30%, while the average rainfall in April – May is 0.51 inches.
 The rain falls for 6.5 days.

-Any trips I organize or organize with another photographer are private and non-business.
-I am a physician by trade and I take people along with me on my trips because I enjoy the company and the opportunity to help people get to know and photograph the Southwest.
-I do not make a business out of it.
-My goal is to have a pleasant, safe trip with artistic value photography as a result.
-We share expenses, gear, ideas, and experiences.
+Peter Boehringer is a physician by trade and he takes people along with him on his trips because he enjoys the company and the opportunity to help people get to know and photograph the Southwest.
+His goal is to have a pleasant, safe trip with artistic value photography as a result.
+We share gear, ideas, and experiences.
 We will not be going anyplace on public lands that are not generally open to the public.
 No photographs you take on public lands may be used to promote the sale or use of a product or service.
 We will not do any "commercial filming" as defined in the Code of Federal Regulations.
-We will respect nature, leave only footprints where we are allowed to leave footprints, and take only our images, memories, and friendships home with us.

 Digital photography, social media and modern travel patterns changed nature & landscape photography radically.
 The amount of people visiting the wilderness increased over the last two decades exponentially.
 Nature is coping poorly with the increased human presence.
 It is time that we all, who value nature and photography, question our behavior out there and prioritize the well-being of nature over photography.
 As such I support the entities Leave no Traces, Nature First, Bears Ears Inter-Tribal Coalition and Southern Utah Wilderness Alliance.